 The best time to break for commercials is at a high drama point.
 Riding the story to the end leaves a show starting over in the next segment.
 But breaking at the right time is like dropping a breadcrumb at a turning point in the storytelling maze!

-Build expectation to keep listeners to another quarter hour.
+Build expectations to keep listeners to another quarter-hour.

 Learning to build drama was a key growth factor for Jeff and Jer.
 Jeff told me:

 If the material is strong enough, we can create a cliff-hanger to lure an audience across a stop set, to another hour, or serialize it to the next day, or in some cases even throughout the week.